ways to satisfy your wanderlust when you can't travel

 6. STUDY UP ON YOUR SURVIVALIST TECHNIQUES

 Well, there’s no time like being stuck at home to work on sharpening your prepper skills!
-Perhaps you’re interested in fueling that part of your brain that wonders what you’ll do if everything goes to shit?
+Perhaps you’re interested in fueling that part of your brain that wonders what you’ll do if everything goes bad.

-I used to think these books were a bit nutty, but the truth is, any day you’re out hiking, something could happen!
-So, why not be prepared?
+I used to think these books were a bit nutty, but anything could happen any day you’re out hiking!
+Why not be prepared?
 We like to think we are, but there’s always more to learn!

 These are all either best-sellers or highly ranked on Amazon in the survivalist category.
 They are all recommendations, not so much of the societal collapse kind, but more of the I’m hurt, lost, or attacked in the woods kind.